Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/zap.md

 `zap` stanzas may remove:

 * Preference files and caches stored within the user’s `~/Library` directory.
 * Shared resources such as application updaters.
-Since shared resources may be removed, other applications may be affected by `brew cask zap`.
+Since shared resources may be removed, other applications may be affected by `brew uninstall --zap`.
 Understanding that is the responsibility of the end user.

 `zap` stanzas should not remove: